science-contributions/bigvasp-py3/README.md

 bigvasp-py3
 ===========

-Python 3 version of bigvasp project for Materials Science
+Python 3 + docker version of bigvasp project for Materials Science